flatironinstitute/CaImAn/README.md

 A Computational toolbox for large scale **Ca**lcium **Im**aging data **An**alysis and behavioral analysis.

-Recent advances in calcium imaging acquisition techniques are creating datasets of the order of Terabytes/week.
-Memory and computationally efficient algorithms are required to analyze in reasonable amount of time terabytes of data.
-This project implements a set of essential methods required in the calcium imaging movies analysis pipeline.
-Fast and scalable algorithms are implemented for motion correction, movie manipulation, and source and spike extraction.
+CaImAn implements a set of essential methods required in the analysis pipeline of large scale calcium imaging data.
+Fast and scalable algorithms are implemented for motion correction, source extraction, spike deconvolution, and component registration across multiple days.
+It is suitable for both two-photon and one-photon fluorescence microscopy data, and can be run in both batch and online modes.
 CaImAn also contains some routines for the analysis of behavior from video cameras.
-In summary, CaImAn provides a general purpose tool to handle large movies, with special emphasis on tools for two-photon and one-photon calcium imaging and behavioral datasets.
+A list of features as well as relevant references can be found [here](https://github.com/flatironinstitute/CaImAn/wiki/CaImAn-features-and-references).

 ## Companion paper
 A paper explaining most of the implementation details and benchmarking can be found [here](https://www.biorxiv.org/content/early/2018/06/05/339564).